andrehacker/mapred/README.md

 mapred
 ======

-MapReduce jobs for Hadoop, Stratosphere, ...
+MapReduce jobs for Hadoop and PACT jobs for Stratosphere